mdesignscode/string_functions/README.md

 to install library, run the command:
 **make install**

+*note: this requires root access to install library in /usr/local folder

 to use library, include the following header in source code:
 **#include <libstring_functions.h>**